domainController/glutamin/README.md

-# wordsObjects
+# glutamin
-personal collecction of day-to-day scripts for text processing and data extraction
+personal collection of day-to-day scripts and one-liners for text processing and data extraction